christianrosdahl/legilo/README.md

   - `"url"`: Url for the common resource, where `%s` is used as a place holder for the word or lemma to look up.
   - `"open_key"`: The letter key on the keyboard used to open the external resource.
   - `"phrase_word_delimiter"`: The delimiter used instead of space in the URL of the resource when looking up phrases.
+- `"machine_translator"` (can have values `"Google"` or `"GPT"`): Defines the method for machine translation.
+The default method (`"Google"`) uses Google Translate, and is free.
+Alternatively, you can use one of OpenAI's GPT models by setting this value to `"GPT"`.
+This requires an OpenAI API key, that should be exported as an environment variable `OPENAI_API_KEY`.
+On macOS/Linux, this can be done by typing `export OPENAI_API_KEY="<your API key>"` in the terminal.
+- `"machine_translator_lang"`: Language to translate into for machine translations.
 - `"third_language"`: Extra language for which translations can be added to the remark.
 - `"use_lemmatizer"` (can have values `true` or `false`): Use natural language processing models to find the dictionary form of a word so that it can be looked up.
 When this is activated, the program will download the models for a language the first time it is used with that language, which might take a few minutes.
 It might make the program a few seconds slower to start after that as well, since the models have to be loaded.
 - `"font"`: Font to use for all text in the program.